investian/investian.in/content/pages/index.md

           enthusiasts and make the 'Power of Investing' accessible to every Indian.
 For individuals, equity trading is generally synonymous to speculation & involves complex trading charts and indicators that later becomes obsolete.
 And this myth has to be broken.
-At Investian community, our core philosophy involves in-depth fundamental research and building systematic strategies to pick high-quality investments and build a strong recession-proof portfolio to yield consistent risk-adjusted returns in the long run.
+At Investian, our core philosophy involves in-depth fundamental research and building systematic strategies to pick high-quality investments and build a strong recession-proof portfolio to yield consistent risk-adjusted returns in the long run.
         image: images/square-bee.jpg
         image_alt: Brandon Guidelines